 Japan's first 35mm SLR system.
-The first camera in the lineup - Asahiflex I (1952), received a quick-return mirror mechanism: when the shutter-release button was pressed, the mirror was raised and held in the raised position, and after releasing the shutter button, it returned to its original position, reopening the viewfinder.
-In 1953, the Asahiflex IA was released, which received standardized shutter speeds.
+The first camera in the lineup - Asahiflex I (1952) - featured a quick-return mirror mechanism: when the shutter-release button was pressed, the mirror was raised and held in the raised position, and after releasing the shutter button, it returned to its original position, reopening the viewfinder.
+The Asahiflex IA, introduced in 1953, received standardized shutter speeds.
 The Asahiflex IIB (1954) was one of the first cameras with an instant-return mirror mechanism, which no longer required the release of the shutter button.
 Asahiflex IIA (1955) received an extended shutter speed range up to 1/2 sec.

 All Asahiflex cameras used the original M37 screw mount.
-A small line of Takumar lenses was produced, consisting of compact standard and moderate telephoto prime lenses, as well as 500mm super telephoto lens.
-All lenses are equipped with preset diaphragm, with the exception of 50/3.5 (1952) and 500mm, which have manual diaphragm.
+A small line of Takumar lenses was produced, consisting of compact standard and telephoto prime lenses, as well as a 500mm super telephoto lens.
+All lenses were equipped with preset diaphragm, with the exception of the 50/3.5 (1952) and 500mm, which had manual diaphragm.

 |Standard prime lenses|

 |Asahi Takumar 50mm F/3.5 [I] [M37] • A32 • Pancake lens||1952 ●|

 |Asahi Takumar 50mm F/3.5 [II] [M37] • A32 • Pancake lens||1953 ●|

 |Asahi Takumar 58mm F/2.4 [M37] • ⌀39||1954 ●|

 |Asahi Takumar 83mm F/1.9 [I] [M37] • ⌀49||1953 ●|

 |Asahi Takumar 83mm F/1.9 [II] [M37] • ⌀49||1955 ●|